GSA/fedramp-automation/documents/adr/0012-constraint-strategy.md

 ## Context

-The FedRAMP Automation Team requires a consistent mechanism for prioritizing and performing work on FedRAMP constraints.
-While a larger strategy document was created internally, this ADR documents the key decisions from that document in order to provide transparency to stakeholders and guide contributors to the constraint work.
+The FedRAMP Automation Team requires a consistent strategy and methodology for prioritizing and performing work on FedRAMP constraints.
+This ADR documents the key decisions in how FedRAMP will develop and maintain constraints, in order to provide transparency to stakeholders and guide contributors to this work.

 ## Decision